Afk-pn/Sensor-glove-for-sign-language-translation/README.md

 ## Communication

-Recognized gestures are transmitted through an HC-05 Bluetooth module to an Android application, where they can be displayed as text and converted to speech.
+Recognized gestures are transmitted through an HC-05 Bluetooth module to an Android application, where they are displayed as text and converted to speech.

 ## Project Structure